 Redefining the distribution core.

 Moving the bathroom on the first floor from its location along the street façade, extended the use of a simple space of movement and transition, into a place of pause.
 The new larger window on the first floor, the skylight, and the porous bookshelf bring more light into the most public area of the house.
-The Oak bookshelf accompanies the vertical lines of the original staircase and defines a space that could be considered the new “heart” of the house.

 Sometimes it is more interesting to preserve than to change.